-These difficulties can also make someone with Parkinson's confused or irritated and can make it more likely that they will experience hallucinations or delusions.
+These difficulties can also make someone with Parkinson's confused or irritated and can make it more likely that they will experience hallucinations and delusions.

-Turning over in bed can be difficult for people with Parkinson's because of rigidity, so you should see if they need any care for pressure ulcers (see page 35 for details).
+Turning over in bed can be difficult for people with Parkinson's because of rigidity and slowness of movement (bradykinesia), so you should see if they need any care for pressure ulcers (see the 'pressure ulcers' section for details).
 They may also need access to appropriate equipment to help their mobility in bed.